 How to set financial goals?
 All you have to do is categorize them as short-term or long-term.

-Once you have a list, you will have answers to questions which are otherwise confusing, such as:
+Once you have a list, you will have answers to questions that are otherwise confusing, such as:

 - What are you saving for?